pluralsight/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### nano

-If you’re kinda lazy to learn `vim`, `nano` is a simple intuitive backup.
+If you’re kinda lazy to learn `vim`, `nano` is a simple intuitive alternative.

     $ apt-get install nano
     $ nano sometext.txt